bazmonk/digigurdy-baz/README.md

 First-time users of this codebase should do this before continuing.
 It only needs to be done once.

-Regular users can utilize it to effectively clear their save slots, since that's all that's saved there.
+Regular users can utilize it to effectively clear their save slots and reset the display style.

 ### Connecting to a Synthesizer